Sherwin Wine: Career

 Despite his movement away from theism, Wine decided to join the clergy rather than academia and in 1951 enrolled in the rabbinic program at Reform Judaism's Hebrew Union College.
-Wine volunteered for service as a chaplain in the U.S. Army after his ordination as a rabbi and served as associate rabbi at the Reform Temple Beth El in Detroit for six months while awaiting induction.
+Wine served in the U.S. Army, becoming a First Lieutenant and later volunteering as a chaplain, after his ordination as a rabbi and served as associate rabbi at the Reform Temple Beth El in Detroit for six months while awaiting induction.
 Wine began his service as an Army chaplain in January 1957 and was stationed in Korea.
 In November 1958, he returned to Temple Beth El in Detroit.
 In the fall of 1959, he joined a group in Windsor, Ontario, just across the Detroit River in Canada to organize a new Reform congregation, also called Beth El.

 In 1963, a disaffected group from Temple Beth El in Detroit contacted Wine and asked him to meet with them about forming a new Reform congregation in the northwestern suburbs of Detroit, where the members now lived.
-He began leading services for the new group, initially eight families, in September 1963 in Farmington Hills, Michigan.
+He began leading services for the new group, initially eight families, in September 1963, in Farmington Hills, Michigan.
 Working with members of this small group to develop language which reflected their true beliefs, Wine eventually made the decision to eliminate the word "God" from the services and instead to use new liturgy that extolled Jewish history, culture, and ethical values.
 This decision was to lay the foundation for the development of Humanistic Judaism as separate from Reform Judaism or any other existing Jewish stream.